W. Meredith Bacon: Transition

 In the late 1990s, Bacon was officially diagnosed with Gender Identity Disorder.
 In 2005, she transitioned from male to female.
 Bacon made her transition public, announcing it at her workplace, at her spouse's workplace, to everyone on their Christmas card list, in the Omaha World-Herald newspaper, television news, and People magazine.

 Activism

 Bacon, a Democrat, has been involved with the Nebraska AIDS Project and the National Center for Transgender Equality.
-She has advocated for LGBT rights at the local, state, and national levels.
+She has advocated for LGBTQ rights at the local, state, and national levels.

+Since 2015, the University of Nebraska Omaha awards the "Dr. Meredith Bacon Lavender Maverick" award, named after her, to graduates "with an outstanding history of contributions to the UNO LGBTQIA+ campus community."